Deco&Design - Furniture

 Wood and epoxy resin

-It is perhaps the most spectacular combination and the one that activates the imagination of many DIY enthusiasts.
-Resin allows for a wide variety of patterns, unique designs and incredible designs for designers.
+It is perhaps the most spectacular combination and the one that fires the imagination of many DIY enthusiasts.
+Resin makes it possible to create a wide variety of patterns, to create unique, one-of-a-kind designs, and for designers it makes it possible to create incredible designs.

-Transparent or coloured resin can be used and combined with other materials.
+Clear or colored resin can be used and combined with other materials.
 The combination of reclaimed wood and resin is a real winner.
-Also, pieces of wood that seem like they will never find a use in furniture making, combined with resin, lead to unique and impressive designs.
+Also, pieces of wood that look like they will never find a use in furniture making, combined with resin, result in unique and impressive designs.

-If these designs give you ideas, you can find inspiration as well as technical information on the use of epoxy resinhere and here.
-I'll give you just one piece of advice: start small and simple because you need experience to get a perfectly transparent resin.
+If such designs give you ideas, you can find inspiration, as well as technical information on using epoxy resin here and here.
+Just a word of advice: start with small and simple things because you need experience to get a good start. perfectly transparent resin.

 wooden tables